zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

 ) : ResponseInterface
 ```

-Expressive 1.1 provides the following functionality to assist with your error
+Expressive 2.0 provides the following functionality to assist with your error
-handling needs should you decide to opt in to this functionality:
+handling needs:

 - `Zend\Expressive\Middleware\ErrorResponseGenerator` will output a canned
   plain/text message, or use a supplied template renderer to generate content